 - 1 ½ Tablespoons apple cider vinegar

-Heat a large pot over medium high heat.
+- Heat a large pot over medium heat.
 Add oil.